openbrewerydb/openbrewerydb/CONTRIBUTING.md

 ## Welcome to the Open Brewery DB community

-Thank you for considering contributing to Open Brewery DB!
+Thank you for contributing to Open Brewery DB!
 It's fellow beer lovers like you that make Open Brewery DB such a great resource. 🍻

 ## Why the guidelines